PhD Handbook

 GRA Appointment Eligibility and Enrollment

 During the fall and spring semesters, GRAs must be enrolled in no fewer than six (6) credit hours.
 Enrollment during the summer session is allowed but not required.
-The number of hours must be determined by the student’s advisor and must reflect as accurately as possible the student’s demand on faculty time and University facilities.
+The number of hours must be determined by the student’s advisor and must reflect as accurately as possible the student’s demand on faculty time and University facilities, where one (1) credit hour amounts to about three (3) hours of a student's time per week.
 Generally, an enrollment of three credit hours is appropriate for the summer session.
 Additional details on this policy are on the Graduate Studies policy page on GRA appointment eligibility.

 Progress Toward Degree and Continuous Enrollment

-Graduate Studies’ definition of full-time enrollment is provided in their policy.
+Graduate Studies’ definition of full-time enrollment is provided in their policy library.

 Students should be continuously enrolled in courses, research or dissertation hours, for fall and spring semesters.
 Students who are not continuously enrolled may be discontinued from the PhD program pending Program Director or PhD Committee review.
 Students who do not plan to enroll for a regular semester must apply for a leave of absence as explained above under Enrollment Status & Program Time Constraints.

 Credit hour enrollment can be accomplished by enrolling in any of the required courses, SW 875 or SW 998 Readings and Investigation (R&I) course, an elective in Social Welfare or another department, research hours (SW 990), or dissertation hours (SW 999).
-In all cases, the number of credit hours the student enrolls in should also reflect the amount of faculty time committed to the student’s learning objectives.
+In all cases, the number of credit hours the student enrolls in should also reflect the amount of the student's time investment and faculty time committed to the student’s learning objectives.

 Annual Evaluation of Student’s Progress

-The annual evaluation of the student’s progress, conducted by the Program Director, serves two basic purposes: 1) It ensures the accuracy of each student’s file (including a review of courses completed, grades received, Qualifying/Integrative Papers passed, etc.), and 2) it provides an opportunity to identify academic problems that might exist and, if necessary, to develop strategies with the student and Academic Advisor to resolve difficulties.
+The annual evaluation of the student’s progress, conducted by the Program Director, serves two basic purposes: 1) It ensures the accuracy of each student’s file (including a review of courses completed, grades received, Integrative Papers/Comprehensive Oral Exams passed, etc.), and 2) it provides an opportunity to identify academic problems that might exist and, if necessary, to develop strategies with the student and Academic Advisor to resolve difficulties.

 Academic Standing and Dismissal